Transfiguration

 When Jesus took his friends up the mountain, he changed his appearance for them.
 He showed them his glory so they would know where he came from, why he was there, and where he was going.
 He came to earth from God the Father.
 He was on earth to show everyone what God was like.
 And, he was going to Jerusalem to die for everyone, so he could rise again.

 Where did Jesus come from?
 Jesus is God.
 And he became human.
-Imagine what like would be like to pour God into a human being.
+Imagine what it would be like to pour God into a human being.
 Someone once described it as pouring all the oceans into a single soda bottle.
 When the Son of God became a human being, he limited himself with a human body, mind, heart, and soul.
 He did this for us!
 We call "God becoming man" the Incarnation.

 Why was Jesus there with his followers?
 When Jesus walked the earth, he taught about God's Kingdom.
 And he healed the sick.
 When he changed his appearance on the mountain, he showed his followers the source of his teaching and healing: God himself.
 To make the point, Jesus appeared with Moses, the one who gave the people God's Law.
 Jesus also appeared with Elijah, the first of the prophets.
 In the time of Jesus, Jews called the Bible "the Law and the Prophets."
 Since Jesus appeared with the people who represented the Bible, and since the Bible came from God, Jesus came from God.
 He was God's living Word.